chmouel/pipelines-as-code/docs/content/docs/guide/cleanups.md

 title: PipelineRuns Cleanup
 weight: 8
 ---
-# PipelineRuns Cleanups
+# Cleaning Up Old PipelineRuns

-There can be many PipelineRuns into a user namespace and Pipelines-as-Code has the ability to only keep a certain amount of PipelineRuns and cleaning the old ones.
+Over time, you might end up with tons of PipelineRuns in your namespace.
+Pipelines-as-Code can help you keep things manageable by automatically deleting older runs, so you only keep a certain number around.

-When your PipelineRun has this annotation :
+To tell Pipelines-as-Code how many PipelineRuns to keep, just add this annotation to your PipelineRun:

 ```yaml
 pipelinesascode.tekton.dev/max-keep-runs: "maxNumber"
 ```

-Pipelines-as-Code sees this and will start cleaning up right after one of the PipelineRun finishes to a successful execution keeping only the last `maxNumber` of PipelineRuns.
+Once you do that, Pipelines-as-Code will kick in after each successful PipelineRun and clean up the older ones, making sure you only have the last `maxNumber` of runs.

-It will skip the `Running` or `Pending` PipelineRuns but will not skip the PipelineRuns with `Unknown` status.
+It's smart enough to leave any PipelineRuns that are currently `Running` or `Pending` alone.
+However, it *will* cleanup PipelineRuns with an `Unknown` status.

 {{< hint info >}}
-The setting can be as well configured globally for a cluster via the [Pipelines-as-Code ConfigMap]({{< relref "/docs/install/settings.md" >}})
+ Heads up!
+You can also set this up for your whole cluster in the [Pipelines-as-Code ConfigMap]({{< relref "/docs/install/settings.md" >}}) if you want it to apply to everyone.
 {{< /hint >}}